jenkinsci/groovy-events-listener-plugin/README.md

 }
 ```

-Or perhaps for Job's whose name starts with "Foobar"?
+Or perhaps only for Job's whose name starts with "Foobar"?

 ```groovy
 if (env.JOB_NAME.startsWith('Foobar')){